asanchezdelc/zafron/README.md

 - MongoDB
 - Redis
 - npm

+## Migrate Cayenne Projects
+Migrating Cayenne projects to Zafron is easy.
+Zafron is a drop-in replacement for Cayenne.
+The only thing you need to do is change the MQTT server hostname and the MQTT credentials.
+[Learn More](https://zafron.dev/docs/cayenne)

 ## Getting Started
 The quickest way to get started is to use docker-compose.
 This will start the server and the database.
 You will need to provide the MQTT credentials in the docker-compose.yml file.